-A brand’s impact to its consumers can easily be determined by their loyalty and frequency of usage.
+A brand’s impact on its consumers can easily be determined by their loyalty and frequency of usage.
 Over the past weeks, we’ve been looking at brands that have achieved these and more.
 In our previous blogs, we’ve explored the principles that characterize Apple and the standards that define Google.
 Today, we’re concluding our three-part series with the brand that launched a billion users—Facebook.

 Almost everyone you know is on Facebook.
-In fact, 1 out of 7 people on the planet is on Facebook.
+In fact, 1 out of 3 people on the planet is on Facebook.
 Even businesses have Facebook pages in order to maximize their reach.
 Facebook has become an integral part of our lives to the point that most of us couldn’t let a day pass without checking it!
-According to a survey done by IDC Research, the average smart phone user checks Facebook 14 times a day.
+According to a survey done by IDC Research, the average smartphone user checks Facebook 14 times a day.
 Facebook has dominated the social media scene in a short span of time and has eliminated its direct competitors in a snap.

 The Facebook Inception